-2020 marks the 100th Anniversary of Congress ratifying the 19th Amendment to the U.S. constitution, which made it illegal to prevent a woman from voting based on her sex.
-Lighting the Way is commemorating the women’s suffrage centennial and its unfinished legacy all year, and celebrating the fact that Massachusetts ratified the amendment a year earlier on June 25, 1919.
-To mark that day, the project has released its 100th profile.
-Rosemary S. Tierney (1932-2020), the first woman to be elected mayor of the City of New Bedford, is the 100th woman to be included in the project.
+2020 marked the 100th Anniversary of Congress ratifying the 19th Amendment to the U.S. constitution, which made it illegal to prevent a woman from voting based on her sex.
+Lighting the Way commemorated the women’s suffrage centennial and its unfinished legacy all year, and celebrated the fact that Massachusetts ratified the amendment a year earlier on June 25, 1919.
+To mark that day, the project released its 100th profile.
+Rosemary S. Tierney (1932-2020), the first woman to be elected mayor of the City of New Bedford, was the 100th woman to be included in the project.

-Help Lighting the Way mark the centennial of women’s suffrage (the right to vote)!
+Lighting the Way invited the community to mark the centennial of women’s suffrage (the right to vote) by:

-• Explore stories of civically engaged historic women of the SouthCoast on this website.
+• Exploring stories of civically engaged historic women of the SouthCoast on this website.

-• Attend one of the many Lighting the Way Suffrage Centennial events this year.
+• Attending one of the many Lighting the Way Suffrage Centennial events.
 Lighting the Way Calendar

-• Vote!
-And encourage all women (and men) to exercise their constitutional right to vote.
+• Encouraging all women (and men) to exercise their constitutional right to vote.

 An Unfinished Legacy

 The march towards universal adult suffrage was a winding path in the 19th and 20th centuries.
 The 19th Amendment prevented voting discrimination based on sex, but in practice, many women of color and many poor women could not vote because of other laws and restrictions.